The Winterthur Library

 John Wallis operated a map warehouse at No. 16, Ludgate Street, London, England.

-Title for label.
+Title from label.

 Leslie, Miss.